raiya/site-document/docs/en_US/terms.md

 Yuhu reserves the right to update and change the Terms of Service from time to time without notice.
 Including but not limited to any new features or enhancement of the service, shall be subject to the Terms of Service.

 Continued use of the service after such changes shall constitute your consent to such changes.
-You can review the most current version of the Terms of Service at any time in this page.
+You can review the most current version of the Terms of Service at any time at this page.

 Violation of any of the terms below will result in the termination of your account.